 Example: Audio Transcription

-In this example, you will walk through a simple use case of Sieve and learn how to:
+In this example, we’ll walk through a simple use case of Sieve and learn how to:

-- Call an existing sieve function in pure Python using the Sieve client package
+- Call an existing Sieve function in Python using the Sieve Python package

 Introduction

-Audio transcription is the powerful task of transforming audio content to the text of the spoken words said in it, which can be useful for applications like captioning, accessibility, content analysis, and more.
+Audio transcription helps transcribe audio to spoken word, which can be useful for applications like captioning, accessibility, content analysis, and more.
 Let’s explore using an app that already exists on Sieve for this use case.

 Create a new Python file named transcriber.py